Click here to view the Gold Line Bridge Brochure

 Gold Line Bridge

 Completed on-time and on-budget in December 2012, the Gold Line Bridge is a 584-linear-foot bridge stretching diagonally across the Eastbound I-210 Freeway in Arcadia, California.
-The $18.6 million dual track bridge is the first element of the 11.5-mile Foothill Gold Line light rail project from Pasadena to Azusa to be completed, providing connection between the existing Sierra Madre Villa Station in the city of Pasadena and the future Arcadia Station.
+The $18.6 million dual track bridge was the first element of the 11.5-mile Foothill Gold Line light rail project from Pasadena to Azusa to be completed, providing connection between the existing Sierra Madre Villa Station in the city of Pasadena and the Arcadia Station.

 The Construction Authority, with the help of award-winning public artist Andrew Leicester, envisioned the Gold Line Bridge as a memorable expression of the community, past and present.
 Mr. Leicester was selected through a competitive national call process which the Construction Authority initiated in 2009.

 The Construction Authority hired Mr. Leicester as the Design Concept Advisor before the contractor and architect, re-imagining the design process for infrastructure projects.
 This ground-breaking collaboration resulted in the creation of a sculptural bridge, which could be built for the same cost as was originally estimated for a typical structure of its make-up.